 At about the 24th week of pregnancy, some women may develop diabetes for the first time.
 This condition is called gestational diabetes, which is abnormally high blood glucose (blood sugar) levels that occur during pregnancy.

-If you’re a pregnant woman with gestational diabetes, your care is in expert hands at Henry Ford Health System.
+If you’re a pregnant woman with gestational diabetes, your care is in expert hands at Henry Ford Health.
 Our diabetes care team works closely with your prenatal care provider to manage your health and give your baby the best possible start in life.

 Understanding gestational diabetes